-As part of the PSL Divestiture, we and PSL entered into a price support agreement, which replaced the previous transfer pricing agreement and requires us to make a payment of \$5.9 million to PSL during the fiscal year ending March 26, 2021 in cash or, at our option, as a reduction of PSL's debt obligations under the Consolidated Loan Agreement.
-As of June 26, 2020, we have paid \$1.8 million of this amount.
+As part of the PSL Divestiture, we and PSL entered into a price support agreement, which replaced the previous transfer pricing agreement and requires us to make a one-time price support payment of \$5.9 million to PSL during the fiscal year ended March 26, 2021 in cash or, at our option, as a reduction of PSL's debt obligations under the Consolidated Loan Agreement.
 This agreement terminates at the end of fiscal year 2021 and, as a result, does not have a continuing impact on our results of operations.
-See "Certain Relationships and Related Party Transactions-The Divestiture Transactions-Transfer Pricing Agreement and Price Support Agreement" and "Certain Relationships and Related Party Transactions-The Divestiture Transactions-Transfer Pricing Agreements."
+See "Certain Relationships and Related Party Transactions-The Divestiture Transactions-Wafer Foundry Agreement and Price Support Agreement" and "Certain Relationships and Related Party Transactions-The Divestiture Transactions-Transfer Pricing Agreements."